 A great way to unwind for sure!
 You can always visit a local hammam but if you'd rather something a bit more spa-like try this one.
 Hammams are a very Moroccan activity and something anyone visiting should try at least once.

 Once a year the World Sacred Music Festival is held in the city.
-Musicians from around the world attend and preform at the festival with activities held around the city.
-Entrance to some performances require tickets while others are free and open to the public.
-Usually the festival is held in May or June.
+Musicians from around the world attend and perform at the festival with activities held around the city.
+Entrance to some performances requires tickets while others are free and open to the public.
+Usually, the festival is held in May or June.

 Fez Festival Sufi Culture